Lupus590-CC/LuaStoned/readme.md

      -- example
-     stoneName = { -- the unique name of the stone, these must be unique per repo but can have two with the same name so long as they are in different repos files = { -- all of these will be downloaded and saved into correct folder (determined by the type) "url",
+     stoneName = { -- the unique name of the stone, these must be unique per repo but can have two with the same name so long as they are in different repos files = { -- all of these will be downloaded and saved into correct folder (determined by the type) -- TODO: how to allow things to define sub folders?
+            "url",
             "url"
         },